-- Establish, by Executive Order, an Interagency Federal Task Force on Economic Empowerment for working age-adults with disabilities to identify barriers and propose solutions to federal policies that create disincentives to work, saving and asset- building.
+Establish, by Executive Order, an Interagency Federal Task Force on Economic Empowerment for youth and working age-adults with disabilities to identify barriers and propose solutions to federal policies that create disincentives to work, saving and asset- building.

 Changes to Social Security

 The current rules of eligibility for SSI and/or SSDI create disincentives to work, saving, and building assets.

 - Reform asset limits to determine eligibility under SSI and Medicaid, as well as exclude as assets all restricted savings vehicle such as IRAs, 401(k) and 529 plans.

 - Encourage the expansion of Plans for Achieving Self-Support (PASS) and similar tools to foster focused asset development and financial planning among the 12 million+ recipients of SSI and SSDI in an effort to help design, customize and accomplish financial goals on an annual basis based upon individual needs and preferences.

 - Offer all SSI and/or SSDI recipients access to financial coaching and links to resources to improve their financial capability and plan for a better economic future.